NguyenPhuDuc307/install-dotnet-sql-server/README.md

 # Install .NET and SQL Server environment in Visual Studio Code

 >Instructions for installing the .NET application development environment on Visual Studio Code and using Microsoft SQL Server database.
 SQL Server will be installed running on Docker.
-You can use this guide to do it on Windows, MacOS, Linux.
+You can use this guide to do it on **Windows**, **MacOS**.

 You can also use some IDEs that have a built-in .NET running environment such as `Visual Studio`, `Visual Studio for Mac` or `Jetbrains Rider`...